Chevrolet Trailblazer Insurance Rates

 Rates are averaged for all Chevrolet Trailblazer models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Chevrolet Trailblazer Insurance
+How to Buy Cheaper Chevrolet Trailblazer Insurance

-- Drivers can save approximately $140 per year just by shopping early and online
+- You may be able to save approximately $140 per year simply by shopping early and online

-- Increasing physical damage deductibles can save around $475 each year
+- Increasing deductibles could save up to $475 each year

 Rate Tables and Charts